dmitrisvetlov/CM515-2026/modules/wk_02_command_line/README.md

 ## In Class Exercises
 We will become familiar with command line syntax and commands through exploration of MIT's [Terminus](https://web.mit.edu/mprat/Public/web/Terminus/Web/main.html).
 On Wednesday, Charli will lead you through the homework and a UNIX shell.
 Download [here](https://github.com/Colorado-State-University-CMB/CM515-2026/blob/main/modules/wk_02_command_line/shell-lesson-data.zip).
 Fill out the command line worksheet during class and finish as homework if needed.
-The worksheet can be found here or on canvas.
-It will be due Feb 6th (submit to canvas).
+The worksheet can be found [here](https://github.com/Colorado-State-University-CMB/CM515-2026/blob/main/modules/wk_02_command_line/command_line_worksheet.docx) or on canvas.
+It will be due Feb 4th (submit to canvas).

 ## Homework Assignment